mcburton/writing/chapter-one-digital-humanities.markdown

 ### Grey Literature & the Digital Humanities

+For some time now I have been trying to organize my thoughts so that I man contribute to the cacophonous cloud of voices each shouting for a discursive perch in the ongoing debates and discussions in the digital humanities.
+With this I must preface, anything we may know or think we may know about the digital humanities will certainly change.
+The pace of these changes, both technological, but also sociological has reached an escape velocity of sorts, away from a grounding in traditional knows of humanist academic practice and into an orbit of new heights.
+From this point where the digital humanities travels is something we can excitedly watch and see for we all have a ticket to ride.

 ################################
 Here is a bit of an abstract for my final project in this course.
 I